maj 18 2019

 “This is a delightful children’s book that meters out interesting nutritional information in easy to understand beautifully crafted rhymes.
 Children are really drawn in with the rhymes.
 There are prompts throughout the book to keep your child actively engaged in the learning process.
 It seems like a game to them, artfully disguising the learning experience.
 The interaction has the added benefit of helping them retain the information they learn.

 You might be thinking, how can I possible get all of those colors on my (or my child’s) plate?
 You might be surprised how easy it is to find fruits and veggies in all colors of the rainbow.
-It has been proven that music doesn’t only reduce stress and anxiety levels but are also a booster for physical activities, these are the best true wireless earbuds.

 The photographs are brilliant and, of course, explosive with color.
 The crowning touch is the adorable cartoon character, Sammy the Bunny, who makes the journey through the book with you.
 Every time I turned the page, I found myself looking for where Sammy the Bunny would be hiding next.
 I enjoyed this book so much I read it twice and even I learned a few nutritional facts I didn’t know.